SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-02-night-of-the-living-beta-binomials.md

 - the [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) (probability
 distribution for $p$, based on already observed voters in the same population).

-If we knew the probability $p$ of individuals voting GoodGuy, then the total GoodGuy votes would be binomially distributed:
+If we somehow knew the probability $p$ of individuals voting GoodGuy, then the total GoodGuy votes would be binomially distributed:

 $$
 \Pr(K | N, p) = \binom{N}{K} p^{K} (1-p)^{N-K}
 $$

 But we _don't_ know $p$.
-We do have a sample of $n$ votes, $k$ for GoodGuy.
+We do have a sample of $n$ votes, $k$ of them for GoodGuy.
 A frequentist might plug in the point estimate $p = k/n$ and be done with it.
 That's not bad, but we can do better: we can use Bayesian methods to get a posterior _distribution_ for $p$, thereby capturing our knowledge gleaned from $(n, k)$ observations, and our